" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Storage

-Keep the hummus in an penetrable vessel in the refrigerator for 7 days.
+• Keep the hummus in an airtight container in the refrigerator for 7 days.

-Pour a thin caste of olive oil painting oil on top before storing.
+• Pour a thin layer of olive on top before storing.

-Cut vegetables last 3 days in the refrigerator.
-Store them in a vessel with a damp paper kerchief.
+• Pre cut vegetables will stay crisp for about 3 days in the refrigerator.
+Store them in a container with a damp paper towel.

 Pack for Lunch